-** Update ** The Saskatchewan Immigrant Nominee Program has recently introduced a new International Skilled Workers category, allowing certain individuals to apply without a sponsoring employer.
+** Update ** The Saskatchewan Immigrant Nominee Program has recently released a new International Skilled Workers category, allowing certain individuals to apply without a sponsoring employer.
 Read more here.

 The Saskatchewan Immigrant Nominee Program (SINP) allows the province to nominate candidates to the federal government for permanent resident status under one of the following categories: